Group topologies on automorphism groups of homogeneous structures: Introduction

-One of the earliest results of minimality due to Gaughan \cite{Gua} states that $(S_{\infty},\tau_{st})$ is totally minimal where $S_\infty$ denotes the permutation of a countable $\Omega$.
+One of the earliest results on minimality due to Gaughan \cite{Gua} states that $(S_{\infty},\tau_{st})$ is totally minimal where $S_\infty$ denotes the group of all permutations of a countable set $\Omega$.

-[0]{M} Given a countable first order structure $\M $ with universe $\uni$, the automorphism group of $\M$ is a $\tau_{st}$-closed subgroup of $S_{\infty}=S(\uni)$ and viceversa: any closed subgroup of $S(\uni)$ is the automorphism group of some countable structure on $\uni$.
+[0]{M} Given a countable first order structure $\M $ with universe $\uni$, the automorphism group of $\M$ is a $\tau_{st}$-closed subgroup of $S_{\infty}=S(\uni)$ and vice versa: any closed subgroup of $S(\uni)$ is the automorphism group of some countable structure on $\uni$.
 The interplay between the dynamical properties of $\Aut{\M}$ and the logical and combinatorial properties of $\M $ has been widely studied in the literature, beginning with the characterization due to Engeler, Ryll-Nardzewski, Svenonius and others of oligomorphic subgroups of $S_{\infty}$ as the automorphism groups of $\omega$-categorical countable structures.
-Recall that an oligomorphic group is a closed subgroup of $S_{\infty}$ whose action on $\uni^{n}$ has finitely many orbits for all $n\in \mathbb N$.
+Recall that an oligomorphic group is a closed subgroup of $S_{\infty}$ whose diagonal action on $\uni^{n}$ has finitely many orbits, for each $n\in \mathbb N$.

 In this context $\tau_{st}$ is often referred to in the literature as the point-wise convergence topology, in implicit reference to the discrete metric on $\uni$.
 When discussing isometry groups it will be important for us distinguishing between $\tau_{st}$ as above and the point-wise convergence topology relative to the metric in question which we will denote by $\tau_{m}$, so we will avoid this practice.